voxpupuli/puppet-zabbix/README.md

 class { 'zabbix::javagateway': }
 ```

-When using zabbix::javagateway, you'll need to add the 'javagateway' parameter and assign the correct ip address.
+When using zabbix::javagateway, you'll need to add the 'javagateway' parameter and assign the correct ip address for the zabbix::server or zabbix::proxy instance.

 Usage example for an zabbix::server: